diegobda/diegobda/README.md

- ### Hi there 👋Hello, I'm Diego Santos from Gyn in the Brazil!![]
+ ### Hi there 👋Hello, I'm Diego Santos from Gyn in Brazil!![]

-💻  Software Systems Analysis study, linux, javascrip, python and cyber-security Kali Linux, 🏡   Brazilian, Based in Goiânia, Go - but most of the time traveling around the world 🌎
+💻 I work with Software Systems, I am Analysit and study  linux, javascrip, python and cyber-security.
+I love used to nice Kali Linux, 🏡   Brazilian, Based in Goiânia, Go - but most of the time traveling around the country 🌎

 You can find me on
 📺   Youtube